why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/power.md

 An openSUSE operating system is ready for hibernation only when:

 - _Swap exists_: A swap space on the disk must exist (see below for details)
-- _Swap referenced_: The swap space must referenced in `/etc/fstab`, the configuration file read on every boot and used to mount and integrate the different spaces listed on the file into a proper file structure
+- _Swap referenced_: The swap space must be referenced in `/etc/fstab`, the configuration file read on every boot and used to mount and integrate the different spaces listed on the file into a proper file structure
 - _Resume referenced_: The partition to which the user wants the hibernation to resume to must be made known to the kernel, usually as the value of a kernel parameter

-Swap space can be created while partioning the disk while installating or after installing.
+Swap space can be created while partitioning the disk during installation or after installation.

 __During installation__